contao/docs/docs/dev/documentation/models/customization.md

 description: "Create your own Models"
 ---

-Your own model class is ready after the following three steps:
+Your own model class is ready to use after the following three steps:
 ## 1. Create a DCA

 ```php